-- A PSA is different from a Community Calendar Event.
+- A PSA is different from a Community Resource.
 See the Calendar Event description for further clarification.

 “Northwest Kidney Centers holds its 9th annual Breakfast of Hope fundraiser on May 19th at Seattle’s Westin Hotel.
 The event features illusionist and three‐time kidney transplant recipient Michael Grasso.
 Registration and more information at nwkidney.org.”

 “On Saturday, June 4 at 7 p.m. the PT Songlines Spring Sing takes place at the Cotton Building, 650 Water St. The concert includes songs from around the world, audience participation pieces, and new works.
 All proceeds will go to educate young women in Uganda.”